Jewry Wall Museum: The building

+The museum

-The museum is run by Leicester City Council and is free to enter.
+The museum is run by Leicester City Council.

 In 2004, as part of a scheme of cost-cutting on the part of Leicester City Council, it was proposed that the opening hours at the Jewry Wall Museum would be reduced.
 An interest group was created in response, and the Friends of Jewry Wall Museum have been actively promoting the museum since.

-Regardless of this, Leicester City Council reduced the museum's opening times to save money, and the museum is closed for several months over the winter.
+Regardless of this, Leicester City Council reduced the museum's opening times to save money.
 Councillor John Mugglestone rationalised the decision at the time, saying: "At Jewry Wall, we have more curators than visitors".

 The museum was threatened again in 2011, when Leicester City Council announced plans to close the museum (along with two others in the city) to save money.
 This decision was overturned following a motion by the City Council's backbench Labour Councillors, led by former Labour Council leader Ross Willmott.

-Expansion plans

 The University of Leicester had been the owner of the building, with the museum holding a secure long-term tenancy of the ground floor, In 2013 the University announced that it was no longer to use the building for its lifelong learning activities and put it up for sale.

 In March 2016 Leicester City Council was able to buy the building, and began a process of improvements and expansion of the Museum, which could be spread over both floors and improve access and visibility of both the museum and Roman ruins.
 The quantity of Roman material has expanded greatly in recent years as developers have been required to carry out full archaeological works while redeveloping sites across the city.

+The museum closed to the public in 2017, and in 2021, work began on major renovations and improvements to the museum.
+The Covid-19 pandemic and problems with the building caused repeated delays.

+The revamped museum re-opened in July 2025, and now charges an entrance fee, intended to recoup the £16.8m cost of the work.
+The café is free to enter.